-This guidance is provided to assist you in implementing EGSC's (EGSC's) employee policies and procedures concerning employee illness and absences during COVID-19.
+This guidance is provided to assist you in implementing EGSC's employee policies and procedures concerning employee illness and absences during COVID-19.
 During this time, it is important that EGSC take appropriate precautionary measures concerning employee illness and absence to ensure the safety of all employees and students.
 The following reporting procedures provide an illness and absence reporting mechanism for supervisors that will enable EGSC to monitor its response to COVID-19.
+Supervisors should also refer employees to self-report a positive COVID-19 test, close contact with an individual that has COVID-19 or when employee has COVID-19 like symptoms using the EGSC COVID-19 Self- Reporting form.
+A member of the EGSC COVID-19 Response Team will follow up with the employee. hton a priority.